 Whatever choices are ultimately made, seniors (along with their families) are wise to begin the decision-making process early, ideally when they are independent and healthy in body and mind.
 If you’re at the stage of choosing a retirement community, you might want to read our article on what to look for when considering a retirement community.

 If you are like many retirees, who feel that a senior living community is financially out of reach for them, you might be surprised.
 We invite you to use our convenient tool to compare retirement community living costs with current living expenses.

 If you’re seeking a retirement community in Pennsylvania or a Maryland retirement home, we hope that you will check out one or more Country Meadows communities.
 Caring for our residents is an honor and a privilege, and we hire and train people who embrace that philosophy.

-Our senior living options include senior independent living and personal care or assisted living.
+Our senior living options include retirement communities with independent living, as well as personal care or assisted living.
 All of our communities also offer memory care support and restorative care.

 Please contact us for information or to schedule a visit so that we can introduce you to our full range of services.